common-greb/me/set3/readme.md

 I think I'm slowly developing my coding muscles, and I'm beginning to really enjoy the problem solving element.
 I still find the work very difficult, and usually quite frustrating, but if I'm at home, going at my own pace, I find it manageable.
 I also got some help from my brother who is a big coding nerd.

 At this point I have not done exercise 4.
 I'll definitely need to watch the lecture and do some research for that one, it looks pretty intimidating.

+Well, I joined the code clinic session on 03/07 and Ben explained it to me, makes total sense now!
+I found the computer was just doing the same thing that I was doing when I was doing the guessing in exercise 3.
+Sweet!